sbaik97/R_Statistical_Analysis/README.md

 https://htmlpreview.github.io/?https://github.com/sbaik97/R_Statistical_Analysis/blob/main/MechaCar_Stat.Analysis/Predict_MPG.html

-**The answers to these questions are:**
+**Three questions:**

-1. There were two variables that provided a non-random amount of variance: The vehicle length and the ground_clearance.
-Both of these have extremely small p-value meaning that they had a high level of significance.
-It also should be noted that the intercept as had a high level of significance meaning that there are still other factors contributing to the variance of the miles per gallon of the MechaCar.
+1. Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

+ *R:  Two variables, vehicle length and the ground_clearance, provide a non-random amount of variance.
+Both of these have extremely small p-value (less than 0.05 %), meaning that they had a high level of significance.

+2. Is the slope of the linear model considered to be zero?
+Why or why not?

-2. The slope of the linear model is not considered to be zero.
+ *R: The slope of the multiple linear regression model is not considered to be zero.
+A multiple linear regression uses multiple independent variables to account for parts of the total variance observed in the dependent variable.
 This is because the linear regression shows that some of the independent variables had a significant effect on the dependent variable.
 If none of the independent variables had an effect on the dependent variable then the linear regression would result in a near zero slope.

+3. Does this linear model predict mpg of MechaCar prototypes effectively?
+Why or why not?

-3. The main indicator of whether the linear model predicts the mpg of the MechaCar is the r-squared value.
+ *R: The main indicator of whether the linear model predicts the mpg of the MechaCar is the r-squared value.
 In this case, it is at 0.7149 mean that out of 100 instances, this model would approximately predict the mpg of the MechaCar correctly 71 times.
 This means that the model would be considered effective.